-- Then after the class ends, everyone who was in the class will be invited to join us on OCTOBER 19 to make a movie together for the 48 Hour Horror Film competition in October.
+- Then, after the class has ended, everyone who took it will be invited to join the Rekindle Team, and make an action/horror movie in the 48 Hour Horror Film Project in October.

 How it works

-Making a 48 Hour Film is a blast.
-We get our assignment on a Friday night; film the movie on Saturday; it will be edited on a Sunday; then a week later, we get to watch it on a big movie screen.
+Making a 48 Hour movie is really fun.
+We get our assignment on a Friday night; film the movie on Saturday; it will be edited on a Sunday; then a week later, we get to watch it on a big movie screen in a major Seattle theater.
 Fun times!!